Russia-Ukraine war: Key things to know about the conflict

 HOW IS THE WORLD RESPONDING TO THE WAR?

 Six Western nations have called for a U.N.
 Security Council meeting on Ukraine on Thursday.
 The United Kingdom’s U.N.
-Mission tweeted Wednesday that the six countries asked for the meeting, saying: “Russia is committing war crimes and targeting civilians.
+Mission tweeted Wednesday that “Russia is committing war crimes and targeting civilians.
 Russia’s illegal war on Ukraine is a threat to us all.”

 The mission said the meeting was requested by six Security Council members and posted their flags — the U.K., United States, France, Ireland, Norway and Albania.
 It has not yet been officially scheduled.

-Zelenskyy acknowledged in his speech to the U.S. Congress that the no-fly zone he has sought to “close the sky” over his country may not happen.
+Zelenskyy acknowledged in his speech to the U.S. Congress that the no-fly zone may not happen.
 Still, he said the U.S. must sanction Russian lawmakers and block imports, in addition to providing military assistance.

-“We need you right now,” Zelenskyy said in remarks livestreamed to the U.S. Capitol, which were punctuated with a graphic video contrasting Ukraine before the invasion with the grisly aftermath.
+“We need you right now,” Zelenskyy said in remarks livestreamed to the U.S. Capitol, which were punctuated with a graphic video showing the grisly aftermath of the invasion.

-In an unprecedented move,the Council of Europe expelled Russia from the continent’s foremost human rights body.
-Staff even went outside its headquarters in Strasbourg, France, and took down the Russian flag.

-Tiny Kox, the president of the Parliamentary Assembly of the Council of Europe, said the expulsion “was necessary, and I am glad we dared to do so.”

 Biden announced that the U.S. is sending an additional $800 million in military assistance — including anti-aircraft and anti-armor weapons and drones — to Ukraine, making a total of $2 billion in such aid sent to Kyiv since Biden took office more than a year ago.